garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Best Machine Learning Model.md

 	- How well we expect to do for a completely unseen feature vector
 - No free lunch theorem
 	- There is no best model achieving the best generalization error for every problem
+	- If model A generalizes better to new data than model B on one dataset, there is another dataset where model B works better

+## General idea
+- there is no best model achieving the best generaliztion error for every problem
-	- If model A generalizes better
+- If model A generalizes better to new dat than model B on one dat